Oyatsumi/NarutoBrowserMmorpg/README.md

 Attention!
 If someone is logged on the account already you won't be able to login.
 Sorry about that.
-Also, here is a link with a video demonstration: https://www.youtube.com/watch?v=dKdVN4uJirU
+Also, here is a link with a video demonstration: https://www.youtube.com/watch?v=dKdVN4uJirU Recently, someone just broke the online demo, so for now what works is the video.

 Here's a link with a series of psds used on the game, in case that could help > https://drive.google.com/file/d/0BxJH7y8eF0sjcmNsVGtNbFlNZkU/edit?usp=sharing